Join the practice

 If you live within the practice area and would like to join the practice you just have to complete a simple registration form.
-You can download this form below or collect one from our reception team.

 The grey shaded patch on the map below shows the area that we cover.
-If you live outise of the boundary area, but within 10miles of the surgery then you may still be able to register.
+If you live outside of the boundary area, but within 10miles of the surgery then you may still be able to register.
 These requests are decided on an individual basis.

 Anyone without a local GP needing to be seen in an emergency but not long-term (e.g. while on holiday) can be seen as a temporary patient for ‘immediate and necessary treatment’.

 Every patient that is registered with the practice is allocated a named GP .
 This does not affect your registration in any way and you are free to see the GP of your choice whenever possible.

 We also recommend that you register for online access.
 This will alow you to book appointments, order repeat medication, view test results and other aspects of your medical record.

 Option 1 - Patient Access.
 You register for this service at the surgery and will be asked to complete an additional consent form and provide photo-ID.
 Patient access can be used on a PC, phone or tablet.
 FIND OUT MORE